davidzhaoblog/react19-net8-copilot/reactts/README.md

 Please goto [React19-packages](https://docs.google.com/spreadsheets/d/1hTaYx_zTPYEzEEMVkHzJmOc0FajVz4PpUt-0T3Ipe8g/edit?gid=0#gid=0) to find out information of all branches.

+This branch: `dev-react-001-2023A`, will PoC code was willing to add to React in 2023, but not.

+The npm packages are same as `dev-react-001-2023`.

+Branches relation
+`dev-react-001-2023`
+-- `dev-react-001-2023A`

+1. authApi using RTK Query

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.